Georeactor/georeactor-blog/posts/llama2-4.md

 The accuracy of both models unexpectedly slightly declined when given the three examples?
 And when I tried two examples, the gpt2-large-indonesian accuracy went up a little on the XCOPA task, but still underperformed on the second task.
 Conclusion: I should come up with a way to send in a better prompt and evaluation plan.

-BLOOM should also be tested, since they include Indonesian (paper says 1.2% of training corpus).
+BLOOM should also be further tested, since they include Indonesian (paper says 1.2% of training corpus).

 I'm hoping to share the quantized mGPT, get feedback, and see about doing LoRA / QLoRA finetuning before sending prompts into the evaluation.